veganaize/closure-compiler/Debugging-Uncompiled-Source-Code.md

 </script>
 ```

 When running from source code, it's always a good idea to compile first, even if you are not running compiled code.
-The compiler has excellent checks that catches lots of errors.
+The compiler has excellent checks that catch lots of errors.